BAMYAN MEDIA BRINGS TOGETHER ENTERTAINMENT & EDUCATION DESIGNED TO TARGET CRITICAL SOCIAL ISSUES

 Marwa is co-founder of Bamyan Media and brings more than ten years of experience as a leader and manager of regional and country-level development programs.
 As COO Marwa oversees finance, business development, recruiting, international distribution and impact measurement and reporting.
 Her vision is to create a pioneering world-class social enterprise that demonstrates how mainstream media can deliver positive behavior change.
 Marwa has a BA degree from GWU and a Masters from Tufts University in Nutrition Science and Policy.

 Anna Elliot is the co-founder and CEO of Bamyan Media.
 Anna has been living and working as a producer and creator of educational and entertaining content in the Middle East for over 12 years.
 She currently oversees all creative development for Bamyan Media.
 Anna is an Echoing Green and Rainer Arnhold Fellow.
-She graduated from Hampshire College with a self-designed major in storytelling and sustainable development.
+She graduated from Hampshire College with a self-designed major in media management and international development.

 Head of Production